 If you count the white notes in between each step from on black note to another you will see the intervals or skipped steps in the staircase.

 The typical six-hole Native American style flute will be tuned to play two of the pentatonic scales; mode one and mode four.
-Information presented on the Playing Your Flute page of this website will help clarify this material.
+Information presented on the Playing Your Flute page - see flute scales - of this website will help clarify this material.